Flo2503/OCR---Project10-Reciplease/README.md

   <img src="AppImages/WebSite.png" width="180">

-You'll can also save your favorite recipes in... the favorites section !
+You'll can also save your favorite recipes in... the "Favorites" section :

   <img src="AppImages/Favorites.png" width="180">